Early Navigation: Before the Compass

 Comparative Analysis: Compass vs. Sextant

 While both instruments were crucial for navigation, they served different purposes and were developed in different historical contexts.
-The compass was essential for basic directional guidance, whereas the sextant provided detailed positional information.
+The compass was essential for basic directional guidance and allowed ships to steer a course, whereas the sextant provided detailed positional information that made long-distance voyaging safe and repeatable.

 Technological Advancements